The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

 In the supplementary materials we pick one of the two classes of subgroups $L$, and prove that for all primes, all subgroups $H$ containing $L$ are $C_\mbG(L)$-conjugate.
 Thus there are exactly two $\mbG$-conjugacy classes of subgroups $H$.

 (Note that we only construct one of the classes of subgroups $H$ in the supplementary materials.
 We will prove the other case exists in the next part.)

 \textbf{Action of outer automorphisms}

-Note that the outer automorphism of $H$ swaps $5$ and $5^*$ and fixes $12_1$ and $12_2$.
-Thus the graph automorphism cannot fuse classes, and cannot centralize $H$ as $H$ is not contained in $F_4$ or $C_4$, the centralizers of graph automorphisms of $\mbG$.
+Note that an outer automorphism of $H$ swaps the $kH$-modules $5$ and $5^*$ and fixes $12_1$ and $12_2$.
+Thus a graph automorphism of $\mbG$ cannot fuse classes, and cannot centralize $H$ as $H$ is not contained in $F_4$ or $C_4$, the centralizers of graph automorphisms of $\mbG$.
 Thus it normalizes both classes, and $\PGL_2(11)$ embeds in $\mbG.2$.

 The diagonal automorphisms of course merge classes in the finite group by Corollary \ref{cor:diagaut}, so it remains to consider the field automorphisms.
 Note that the module $5$ exists over $\F_q$ if and only if the polynomial $f_2(x)$ splits (and this irrationality appears for an element of order $11$), and the module $12_1$ exists over $\F_q$ if and only if the polynomial $f_3(x)$ splits (and this irrationality appears for an element of order $5$).
 Of course, $F_{p^2}$ fixes all of these irrationalities, so $F_{p^2}$ centralizes $H$.
 Whether $F_p$ centralizes $H$, normalizes $H$, or fuses the two $\mbG$-classes, depends on the splitting of $f_2(x)$ and $f_3(x)$.
+This also proves that the second class over $\mbG$ exists, since it must do for certain primes (as the field automorphism does not stabilize a class) and hence for all primes by Theorem \ref{thm:serre}.

 The map $F_p$ swaps the two $\mbG$-classes if and only if $f_3(x)$ does not split over $\F_p$, so we assume that $f_3(x)$ splits over $\F_p$, and therefore $F_p$ normalizes $H$.
 If $f_2(x)$ does not split over $\F_p$ then $H$ cannot embed in $E_6(p)$, so that $F_p$ acts as an outer automorphism on $H$ and the product with the graph centralizes $H$.
 Thus $H\leq {}^2\!E_6(p)$.
 Conversely if $f_2(x)$ splits over $\F_p$ then $F_p$ centralizes all four representations of $H$, so cannot act as the outer automorphism.
 Thus $H\leq E_6(p)$.
 In both cases for $G$, $H.2$ embeds in $G.2$.